 Baker's street-corner dancing attracted attention, gave her a chance to be recruited for the St. Louis Chorus vaudeville show at the age of 15.
 In August 1922, Baker joined the chorus line of the touring show Shuffle Along in Boston, Massachusetts.
 Afterwards, Baker was in New York City for the Chocolate Dandies at the Cotton Club and the floor show at the Plantation Club in Harlem.
 She drew the attention of the audience by clowning, mugging, and improvising.
 She attracted her audiences with her long legs, slim figure, and impressive style.
 As a result, her career as an entertainer flourished.

 In the 1920's, Ms. Baker was well known for the perfect way she did the Charleston Dance.
 By 1924, Josephine Baker was earning $125 a week and was the highest paid chorus girl in the world.
 However, she disliked living in segregated America with it's bigoted and racist attitudes.
 In 1925, an opportunity to express herself came to Baker when she visited France.
 There, she was free to perform the exaggerated and erotic dance without racial judgement.

 FROM AN ENTERTAINER TO AN ACTIVIST

 Becoming a citizen of France does not mean that she turned her back on the U.S. After fighting for herself, she began to fight for others.
-In Harlem Renaissance, the movement of literature, music, art and theater associated with the African-American community rose in the years between 1919 and 1930, Baker was one of the well known entertainers who brought the black cultures to the stages in New York and the rest of the US.
+In Harlem Renaissance, the movement of literature, music, art and theater associated with the African-American community rose in the years between 1919 and 1930.
+Baker was one of the famous entertainers who brought the black cultures to the stages in New York and the rest of the US.
 She strongly believed that with music, she would perform to inspire other people in color to stand up and raise the voices for their rights.

 During her lifetime, she has left many great contributions to the world.